- Insurance costs are on the rise.

 The solution for crooked handlebars could either be changing the handlebars themselves or something on the triple clamp (the thing the front forks and handlebars bolt to) needs to be tweaked.
 But if the front forks are straight and the front wheel is straight then you probably just need new handlebars.
 This is an extremely easy fix on most motorcycles, and usually not very expensive unless you want some crazy handlebars to show off how cool you are.

-Dented or Scratched Gas Tank
+Dented Or Scratched Gas Tank

 Huge gas tank dents are pretty apparent and probably the fastest way to tell if the motorcycle has been in an accident.
 If there is a huge dent on the top of the tank that usually means the motorcycle was parked in the garage and something fell on it (not a big deal); it’s not as common for an accident to cause dents on top of a motorcycle tank.

-But if there are large dents or scratches on the sides of the tank that usually means the motorcycle has been on its side.
+But if there are large dents or scratches on the sides of the tank, that usually means the motorcycle has been on its side.
 You may be able to see how severe the impact was by looking at the scratches and dents that are apparent on the tank; Usually, if there are a few dents with minimal scratches, that probably means it was just dropped or tipped (which is very common for motorcycles).

 However, if there are a few dents with large scratches, this usually means the motorcycle was tipped and dragged on the road, the tell-tale sign of an accident.
 To learn more about laying a motorcycle over on its side see our other article here.

-This is another test that must not be skipped.
 A bent frame on a motorcycle indicates a very hard hit and can have all sorts of ripple effects on the rest of the motorcycle.

-It’s often difficult to test whether or not the frame bent at all because most of it is hid with all of it’s mechanics.
+It’s often difficult to test whether or not the frame is bent at all because most of it is hid with all of it’s mechanics.
 It’s especially difficult to diagnose if you’re looking into purchasing a motorcycle with those extra bells and whistles, hardly exposing the frame at all.

 Luckily there are a few general tests you can do to diagnose any possible frame problems.
 The first is to do your best at looking at any spots on the frame that are welded.